 Training of professional community organizers takes place in four phases.
 Each phase includes performance standards, mentoring, and evaluations to build on strengths and identify areas for skill development.

 While some travel is required to attend regional and national trainings and retreats, the majority of the training that organizers receive takes place in the city in which they are hired.

-Organizers Institute– (begins January 8, 2018 and August 13, 2018) – includes an intensive 4-day classroom training followed by five months of infield training.
-The field training involves weekly training sessions guided by Lead Organizers, specific goals and objectives, and readings and reflections in conference with DART Center staff.
+The Institute begins with an intensive four-day classroom training followed by five months of infield training.
+Field training involves weekly training sessions guided by Lead Organizers alongside readings and reflections led by DART Center staff.